 How Would You Like to Pay?
 25 Hotel Payment Options To Explore

-Offering guests a wide range of payment options enables you to enhance the guest experience for all types of guests.
-Guests will have differing preferences based on factors like their country of origin, their age, security concerns, convenience, and plain personal preference.
+Offering a wide range of payment options at your hotel lets you enhance the guest experience for all types of travelers.
+Guests will have differing preferences based on factors like their country of origin, age, security concerns, convenience and plain personal preference.

 How many of the below methods are you currently offering your guests?
-Here are 25 hotel payment options to consider:
+Here are 25 cashless payment systems for hotels to consider:

-Credit and debit cards continue to reign as the top choice for payments in hotels globally, providing guests with a trusted and familiar means to handle their expenses during their stay.
+Credit and debit cards continue to reign as the top choice for payment solutions for hotels globally, providing guests with a trusted and familiar means to handle their expenses during their stay.
 Their widespread acceptance positions them as the ultimate choice for travelers seeking seamless and secure transactions.

 Card-present credit card transactions require a guest to physically swipe or insert a credit card into a card reader at the hotel's point-of-sale (POS) terminal.
 Planet research found that credit/debit cards are the most popular hotel payment method globally at 72%.